Paul Carter Therapy

 Will our sessions be confidential?

-As a registered practitioner I adhere to the ethical framework of my professional body, the BACP.
+As a registered practitioner I adhere to the ethical framework of my professional bodies, the UKCP and BACP.
 This includes responsibility to manage your information confidentially and in line with GDPR.
-Confidentiality means that I will treat your personal information and what you share with me with utmost care and respect, and in line with the BACP ethical guidelines.
+Confidentiality means that I will treat your personal information and what you share with me with utmost care and respect, and in line with UKCP and BACP ethical guidelines.
 Occasionally I share clinical work with my accredited supervisor who is also bound by confidentiality.
 However, this is always done on an anonymised basis.

 Therefore, whatever happens or is said in therapy stays between you and me.
 This only tends to be broken should any safeguarding issues arise.
 These could include any risk of harm to your own health or that of other people.
 If such a situation arises then I am legally and ethically bound to raise my concerns to my supervisor and / or your GP.
 I would always aim to discuss this with you before making any disclosure.